ottobackwards/grok-v-antlr/README.md

 - they don't break the structured data into workable parts, they are just globs and would require more processing

-# Run complete.
-Total time: 00:13:31
+Benchmark                            Mode  Cnt        Score      Error  Units GrokCachedPerformanceTest.testGrok   avgt  200    39974.866 ±  325.985  ns/op

-Benchmark                            Mode  Cnt        Score       Error  Units GrokPerformanceTest.testGrok         avgt  200  2100101.620 ± 21536.585  ns/op
+GrokPerformanceTest.testGrok         avgt  200  2121312.817 ± 9928.443  ns/op
-Syslog5424PerformanceTest.parserLog  avgt  200   172587.608 ±  1672.403  ns/op
+Syslog5424PerformanceTest.parserLog  avgt  200   173509.623 ±  834.554  ns/op

 Why is it so different?
 Because of all the patterns required to support the groks.
 A single grok patterns is actually a composite or stack of regex patterns.
 So parsing the patterns and replacing them into one HUGE pattern for a name takes time.
 Executing and creating the captures also takes time, as there is type checking and conversion.

-This test is 'fair', in that both the grok and the lexer etc are created each run.
-In practice, we would not build the grok over and over, although there would still need to be executions.
+GrokPerformanceTest and Syslog5424Performance tests are 'fair', in that both the grok and the lexer etc are created each run.
+In GrokCachedPerformanceTest, we do not build the grok over and over, although there is still need to execute.

 We would however have to build the lexer each new data.
+At least as far as I can see.